Answers to the Index questions automatically justify to the Top of page.

 Alternatively, using Code 44 in Programming to view Blocked Names list to find the name you want to unblock.
 Names can only be removed with this function in programming.
 Use arrow button to view up or down to find the Name entry you want to remove.
 To remove or unblock a Name entry press the Delete Entry button Once, the Display will ask "Confirm Delete?"
 Press the Delete Entry button again to confirm.
 The Name will then be removed from that list.

 Return to topYes!
-Vonage, Ooma and Magic Jack are internet based phone services that use an Ethernet Analog Telephone Adapter (ATA) which provides you with a Phone port.
-Your phone is connected there now but you will simply disconnect your phone and connect the DPS3's LINE to that port then connect your phone to the DPS3's TEL phone port.
+Vonage, Ooma Telo and Magic Jack are internet VoIP based phone services that use an Ethernet to Analog Telephone Adapter (ATA) which provides you with a Phone port.
+Your phone is connected there now but you will simply disconnect your phone and connect the DPS3's LINE to that same phone port then connect your phone to the DPS3's TEL port.
 Blocked callers will not ring your phone but all other calls will pass through.

-Return to topCall Blocker Compatibility - Digitone's ProSeries 3 Blocker works with all makes of analog telephony equipment and on all U.S. Domestic and Foreign standard 2-wire telephone lines with FSK/DTMF (ETSI) Caller ID, DSL, FIOS, VoIP, Cable Modems and Digital services using (ATA) adapters from Skype, Vonage, Ooma or Magic Jack and ATT Uverse.
-The DPS3 is designed specifically for public telephone network FCC provisioned landlines.
+Return to topCall Blocker Compatibility - Digitone's ProSeries 3 Blocker works with all makes of analog telephony equipment and on all U.S. Domestic and Foreign standard 2-wire telephone LINEs with FSK/DTMF (ETSI) Caller ID, DSL, FIOS, VoIP, Cable Modems like ATT, Cox, Spectrum, CenturyLink or Digital Services from VoIP Telcos like Verizon, Ooma, Vonage, Magic Jack, or Vonage.
+The DPS3 is designed specifically for the public telephone network - FCC provisioned landLINEs.

 Return to topYes the DPS3 has First Ring Suppression built-in which prevents phones connected to the TEL port from ringing on the first ring.
 All other phones connected directly to the phone company will ring once.
 Your options to avoid the first ring is to connect your phones to the DPS3 and turn off the phones connected directly to the phone company.
 You can also use a cordless phone system to distribute the ringing around the house instead.
 This will avoid the first ring completely.
 Caller ID is also repeated to all phones connected to the DPS3.